 How Can You Treat Chipped Teeth?

 Your treatment depends on multiple factors, such as the complexity, location, and severity of your problem.
 Minor fractures might not even require any treatment at all unless they compromise your esthetics.
-Nonetheless, most small chips can be fixed with dental fillings and cosmetic treatments.
+Nonetheless, most small chips can be fixed with dental fillings and cosmetic treatments says this dentist who does high-quality teeth whitening in Highlands Ranch.

 The most common treatment for a chipped tooth is using composite resin to replace the fractured piece with a colour-like material that behaves and looks like your natural denture.
 More complex cases might require ceramic treatments, crowns, and sometimes a root canal treatment to save the tooth.